Common Chinchilla Myths

 "Chinchillas will die if they get wet"

 Chinchillas will not die if they get wet, they are not hydrophobic.
-Some breeders and rescues have had to give chinchillas a bath in the past with no issues.
-Although for most chinchillas this is not necessary or recommended, in extreme cases some chinchillas have had to be bathed.
-This did not hurt them in any way or cause them to mold or mildew.
+Some breeders and rescues have had to give chinchillas a water bath due to injuries, buildup of dirt/grime, and other various reasons.
+These chinchillas were not harmed by the water bath in any way nor did it cause fur molding/mildew; they were dried soon after and back to living happily.
+However, this was only needed for extreme cases.
+Chinchillas do not need water baths, dust bathes only.
 Any chinchilla that gets wet just needs to be dried quickly and given a dust bath.

 "Chinchilla fur is so thick it will grow mold if it gets wet"